The Mahabharata Research

 For a comparison around 14 million people were killed in World War 1 (over 4 years) and around 60 Million People were killed n World War 2 (over 6 years) which accounted to 1% and 3% of the total world population of that time.

 Going by the numbers described in the epic, in 18 Akshouhinis, a total of 3,936,600 people, 393660 Elephants, 1180980 horses, and 393660 Chariots (each having 4-8 horses) took part in the war.
-This math is somehow hard to digest as the existence of 400,000 Elephants and >3 Million horses in the Indian Subcontinent 5000 years back is a hardly believable story.
-With the way the military structures and construction of an army is detailed in the epic, it's hard to doubt the numbers described in the epic, but there is definitely a high likelyhood of the numbers being exaggerated in the epic.
+This math is somehow hard to digest as the existence of 400,000 domesticated Elephants and >3 Million domesticated horses in the Indian Subcontinent 5000 years back is a highly debatable story.
+There is definitely a high likelihood of the numbers being exaggerated in the epic, but on the other hand, with the way the military structures and construction of an army is detailed in the epic, it's also hard to doubt the numbers described in the epic.

 What is an Akshauhini?